-The NDWEE did not conduct a full needs survey this past year, with the switch to every other year for needs to be assessed.
+A needs survey will be performed in every odd program year, as such the NDWEE did not conduct a full needs survey this past year.
 However, per the new protocol, nine system projects were ranked new this year, for PWSs that had not previously submitted surveys to identify projects eligible for funding under Section 1452(b) of the Federal SDWA.
 With the carried forward surveys for SFY 2026, the NDWEE ranked 423 projects with just over \$1.92 billion in needs.

 Projects identified during the needs survey process are ranked in accordance with the priority ranking system (Appendix A2) and placed on the Project Planning List (Appendix B2).
 Projects from SFY 2025 Project Priority Planning List were automatically carried forward and included on the Project Priority Planning List.
 Projects submitted during the IUP public notice period may be added to the Planning List in the IUP hearing by the EQC but will be ranked with zero points; therefore, only eligible for funding after the bypass dates.